Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Results and discussion

 The measured $C_p(T)$ data do not show any anomaly at the temperature $T_{S}$ of the structural phase transition (Fig. \ref{fig:sral4_heat_capacity}).
-This might be related to the effects of annealing, which removes lattice defects, as previously described for CuV$_2$S$_4$ \cite{ramakrishnan2019a}.
-The absence of an obvious anomaly in $C_p(T)$ at $T_S$ then might be the result of a suppressed transition, as it is caused by the abundance of lattice defects in the as-grown crystal used for the $C_p$ measurement.
+This might be related to the relaxation method of measurement, as employed in the PPMS instrument \cite{suzukih2010a}.
+Alternatively, the absence of a transition at $T_S$ might be the result of the presence of lattice defects in as-grown material, as previously described for CuV$_2$S$_4$ \cite{ramakrishnan2019a}.

-The presence of lattice defects in as-grown material might also be responsible for the sluggish appearance of the anomaly in the $C_p(T)$ data at the CDW transition (Fig. \ref{fig:sral4_heat_capacity}).